The Blackwood Brothers: 2000s

 Cecil Blackwood died in November 2000, and James Blackwood in effect retired the Blackwood Brothers name.
 Mark Blackwood continued the heritage in grand style with "Mark Blackwood and the Blackwood Gospel Quartet," eventually hiring tenor Wayne Little and bass singer Randy Byrd.
 In late 2004, Jimmy Blackwood joined Mark, and together they resurrected the Blackwood Brothers.

 However, Mark Blackwood left in 2005, reforming his Blackwood Gospel Quartet, and was replaced with Brad White.
 Jimmy Blackwood, Wayne Little, Brad White, and Randy Byrd remained as the Blackwood Brothers, and appeared on the Gaither Homecoming video Rock of Ages (2008).
 Soon after that performance, White left and was replaced with Jimmy's younger brother, Billy Blackwood.
 In 2012, Byrd was replaced with Butch Owens.
 Also in 2012, Jimmy Blackwood retired and was replaced by Michael Helwig.
 In 2017, Helwig stepped down as lead singer due to a battle with ALS and was replaced by Jonathan Mattingly.

 In 2020, the Blackwood Brothers decided to reduce their touring schedule, and as a result Butch Owens left the group and was replaced at bass by Eric Walker.
-On January 1, 2022, it was announced that tenor Wayne Little had passed away due to complications from COVID-19.
+On January 1, 2022, it was announced that tenor Wayne Little had died aged 60 due to complications from COVID-19.

 On January 22, 2023, they performed at the memorial service of Lisa Marie Presley.